Bert-Proesmans/nothing-phone/Nothing.md

 > Delta updates calculate partition checksums!
 Don't force anything regarding updates bruh, or you'll brick and require EDL

 - OTA update is probably a DELTA update, if it is you need to find the boot image of the NothingOS version that's running
-    - Check the XDA thread for OTA links
+    - Check the XDA thread for OTA Full download links
         - https://forum.xda-developers.com/t/phone-1-rom-ota-nothing-os-repo-of-nothing-os-update-17-09-2022.4464039/
-    - Or backup boot image before patching with magisk
+    - Or find the magisk backup image
+        - Check /data/magisk_backup_[SHA1]/boot.img.gz
 - Restore original boot.img
     - `adb reboot bootloader`
     - `fastboot flash boot <boot_original.img>`
     - `fastboot reboot`
 - Install OTA through Google Play Update
+- REBOOT !!
+    - You have to reboot after the OTA is "installed" because the crucial installation steps happens _after first reboot_
+    - The OTA mechanism will restore the original boot.img if you root before this step
 - Boot Magisk patched boot.img
     - `adb reboot bootloader`
     - `fastboot boot <magisk_patched<>.img>`